 Continuous Disclosure Rules

-GrainCorp must, as a condition of this Undertaking, comply with the Continuous Disclosure Rules from time to time, which, at the commencement of this Undertaking, is to publish on its website in relation to Port Terminal Services:
+GrainCorp must, as a condition of this Undertaking, comply with the Continuous Disclosure Rules from time to time, which, as at the Variation Date, is to publish on its website in relation to Port Terminal Services:

-A statement setting out GrainCorp’s policies and procedures for managing demand for the port terminal service (including GrainCorp’s policies and procedures relating to the nomination and acceptance of ships to be loaded using the port terminal service) (“Port Terminal Services Protocols”); and
+A current statement setting out GrainCorp’s policies and procedures for managing demand for the port terminal service (including GrainCorp’s policies and procedures relating to the nomination and acceptance of ships to be loaded using the port terminal service) (in the case of the Carrington (Newcastle) Port Terminal, the “Newcastle Port Terminal Services Protocols” and in the case of all other Port Terminals, the“Port Terminal Services Protocols”); and

-a Shipping Stem (to be updated each Business Day) setting out:

-the name of each ship scheduled to load grain using a port terminal service;
+a Shipping Stem (to be updated each Business Day) setting out a unique slot reference number for each ship scheduled to load grain using the port terminal service (Loading Ship), together with the following for each Loading Ship:

+the name (if known);

-for each cargo referred to in paragraph (i) — the date when the ship was nominated to load grain using a port terminal service;
+the time when the ship was nominated to load grain using a port terminal service;

-for each cargo referred to in paragraph (i) — the date when the ship was accepted as a cargo scheduled to load grain using a port terminal service;
+the time when the ship was accepted as a cargo scheduled to load grain using a port terminal service;

+the estimated time when the ship will arrive at the port terminal;

+the estimated time when grain is to start being loaded by the ship using the port terminal service;

+the estimated time when the ship will leave the port terminal service;

+the name of the exporter of the grain;

-for each ship referred to in paragraph (i)) — the quantity of grain to be loaded into the vessel using a port terminal service;
+the quantity of grain to be loaded into the vessel using a port terminal service;

+the type of grain to be loaded by the ship using the port terminal service;

+if grain has started to be loaded by the ship, but the loading has not been completed – that fact; and

+if the ship has completed loading grain using the Port Terminal Service – the time when the loading was completed

-for each ship referred to in paragraph (i)) — the estimated date on which grain is to be loaded into the ship using a port terminal service.
+the estimated date on which grain is to be loaded into the ship using a port terminal service.

+As at the Variation Date, the Continuous Disclosure Rules also require GrainCorp to provide a copy of the information set out in the most recently updated Shipping Stem to the ACCC (in the manner and form approved in writing by the ACCC).

 The Shipping Stem is available at www.graincorp.com.au.